 What are the costs for a wedding in Bali?

-It all depends! a wedding with +/- 50 guests, can easily range between $10.000 – $20.000 usd.
-This is if you also want an reception for your guests and depending on the type of venue.
+It all depends! a wedding with +/- 50 guests, can easily range between $10.000 – $20.000 USD.
+This is if you also want a reception for your guests and depending on the type of venue.

-Many couples who have a wedding in bali, prefer to book a wedding package in Bali, as these packages are already crafted with the wedding planner and a venue.
-It gives you an accurate prediction of price, which you can always can tweak with changes if desired.
+Many couples who have a wedding in Bali, prefer to book a wedding package in Bali, as these packages are already crafted with the wedding planner and a venue.
+It gives you an accurate prediction of price, which you can always tweak with changes if desired.